alcir-junior-caju/study-english/presentation.md

 >
 > _I am a calm, and very organized, and outgoing._
 >
-> _I am a Software Enginnier.
+> _I am a Software Engineer.
 I work with Web Development, I make web systems._

 # Describe Your Routine